Bella Attalla's Portrait

 Dr. Erin Williams is a proud alumna of UNLV, having received her bachelor’s degree in psychology here.
 Dr. Williams received her doctorate in Clinical Psychology from City University of New York-Graduate Center in New York City.
 She completed her APA-accredited internship at Rutgers University (formerly University of Medicine and Dentistry of New Jersey) and is currently a licensed psychologist…

-CAPS is part of the Student Wellness cluster, which embraces balanced, holistic health and wellness.
+CAPS is part of the Student Wellness cluster, which embraces balanced, holistic health, and wellness.
 The doctoral internship is designed to train interns to be competent, entry-level generalist psychologists.
 The internship training program emphasizes professional identity development, ethical decision making, and multicultural competence.
-CAPS provides a setting in which interns increase and strengthen their abilities to practice psychology throughout their year.
-Training involves developing both core skills and positive professional identity essential for the work of an entry-level psychologist.
-Interns work with a multidisciplinary staff who offer diverse backgrounds and various theoretical orientations, including evidence-based treatment.
-Interns have a unique opportunity to work within a center that includes a Behavioral Health Team, which serves as a bridge between the Student Health Center and CAPS to offer collaborative and integrated care.
-Interns gain experience by participating in a wide range of supervised professional activities within a large, urban, diverse university counseling center, including:
+CAPS provide a setting in which interns increase and strengthen their abilities to practice psychology throughout their year.
+Interns successfully complete their internship when they reach a skill level of intermediate to advanced competence practice defined by having a sufficient ability to practice core skills without ongoing supervision.
+Training involves developing both core skills, and a positive professional identity that is essential for the work of an entry level psychologist.
+Interns work with a multidisciplinary staff who offer diverse backgrounds and various theoretical orientations, including evidence-based treatments.
+Interns have the opportunity to work within a university counseling center that also includes a Psychiatry Team, offering comprehensive medication management and opportunities for case conference experiences as part of collaborative and integrated care.
+Interns gain experience by participating in a wide range of supervised professional activities within a large, urban, and diverse university counseling center, including:

-• Individual, couples, and group therapy from a brief treatment model.
+• Individual, relationship (couples), and group therapy from a brief treatment model.

 • Crisis assessment and intervention.